Computing the MDDF

 Note

-The mddf, kb, and random count parameters will be empty when using this options, and are meaningless.
+The mddf, kb, and random count parameters will be filled with zeros when using this options, and are meaningless.